 - Do keep track of the jobs you apply to.
 Follow up after a few days, and again after a couple of weeks.

 - Don’t spend all your time applying to jobs online.
-You should also be growing your network, learning new skills, sending cold emails, and practicing your interview skills.
+You should also be growing your network, learning new skills, and practicing your interview skills.

 - Do use a variety of job boards to locate new opportunities.
 Look for ones in your industry and location for better results!